Rudolf Lange: Early life

 Lange was born in Weißwasser, then in Prussian Silesia, but now located in Saxony.
-His father was a railway construction supervisor and the family were evangelical Protestants.
-Lange finished high school in Staßfurt in 1928 and studied law at the University of Halle, the Ludwig Maximilian University of Munich and the University of Jena.
-While at school, he joined the anti-democratic and antisemitic fencing fraternity, Germania, and received several dueling scars.
+His father was a railway construction supervisor, and the family were evangelical Protestants.
+Lange finished high school in Staßfurt in 1928 and studied law at the University of Halle, the Ludwig-Maximilians-Universität München and the University of Jena.
+While at school, he joined the anti-democratic and antisemitic fencing fraternity, Germania, and received several duelling scars.
 He passed his first state law examination in July 1932 and served his legal clerkship in Staßfurt, Magdeburg, Torgau and Naumburg.
-He completed his dissertation on the "instruction right of the employer" and received a doctor of law degree in December 1933 just after joining the Sturmabteilung (SA) on 14 November of that year.
+He completed his dissertation on the "instruction right of the employer" and received a doctor of law degree in December 1933, just after joining the Sturmabteilung (SA) on 14 November of that year.
 He completed his legal training at the Gestapo office of Halle in 1935, and passed the second state law examination on 18 August 1936.